 Section 3, Exclusion and Termination

 A Member or Licensee shall cease to qualify for further use of MnCCC software applications and other participation and will be excluded and terminated when it fails to comply with the provisions of the Joint Powers Agreement, a Licensee Agreement, these Bylaws, and/or Rules and Regulations.
 An essential and material condition of participation is also the timely payment of all One-Time Fees, Dues, Fees, Costs (as defined in the Joint Powers Agreement), or other assessments made by MnCCC.
 Exclusion shall be effective on delivery of termination action by the Board, whose determination shall be final, binding, and non-appealable.
 Any Member or Licensee that ceases to qualify for participation in MnCCC shall remain liable for its full share of any Dues, Fees, or other costs accrued prior to its termination of participation.
 Such costs may also include any legal fees or other costs incurred in collecting past-due amounts, enforcing these Bylaws, the Joint Powers Agreement, any Licensee Agreement, or other agreement or obligation between MnCCC and a Member or Licensee.
-In lieu of continued payments by such terminated Member or Licensee, the Board reserves the right to assess a lump sum termination payment against such Member or Licensee, which will be determined by subtracting the value, as may be determined in good faith by the Board, of any accrued but unpaid Member joint ownership share, if applicable, of MnCCC software applications or other assets owed by such Member, from its remaining aggregate future payments due for all Fees owed, and then reducing such sum to present value (using the then-current Wells Fargo Bank NA prime lending rate).
+In lieu of continued payments by such terminated Member or Licensee, the Board reserves the right to assess a lump sum termination payment against such Member or Licensee, which will be determined by subtracting the value, as may be determined in good faith by the Board, of any accrued but unpaid Member joint ownership share, if applicable, of MnCCC software applications or other assets owed by such Member, from its remaining aggregate future payments due for all Fees owed, and then reducing such sum to present value (using the then-current Wall Street Journal’s prime lending rate).
 Terminated Members shall, in no event, be entitled to any refund or other credit if the amount due after present value calculations is negative.
 Unless otherwise identified in the Joint Powers Agreement or Licensee Agreement for software, or as otherwise may be granted by the Board, no such Member shall retain any ownership, and shall not retain any usage rights or other interest in any MnCCC software, assets, properties, or revenues following termination.

 Section 4, Refunds